Kathleen Maltzahn: Maltzahn and legal models for the sex industry

 Maltzahn supports the Nordic model approach to prostitution, which decriminalises the selling of sexual services and criminalises the buying of sexual services.

-The Australian Sex Party oppose Maltzahn's views on the sex industry and subsequently targeted Maltzahn's seat over her views on sex work in the 2010 state election, and recommended its voters preference Labor ahead of the Greens in the Victorian Legislative Assembly by-election for the seat of Melbourne on 21 July 2012.
+The Australian Sex Party opposed Maltzahn's views on the sex industry and subsequently targeted Maltzahn's seat over her views on sex work in the 2010 state election, and recommended its voters preference Labor ahead of the Greens in the Victorian Legislative Assembly by-election for the seat of Melbourne on 21 July 2012.

 In May 2018, after the Victorian branch of the Liberal Party passed a motion in support of the Swedish Model, Maltzahn stated “If I am elected to state parliament, I will vote in keeping with Victorian Greens policy, and will vote against the Nordic model, including if the Liberal Party introduces it.
 I will not abstain from the vote.
 Their agenda is anti-women and I have spent my career fighting for women’s rights.”

-Maltzahn remains a controversial figure due to her stance on the issue and sex workers continue to protest against her at public events, including at the recent Greens 2018 election campaign launch.
+Maltzahn remains a controversial figure due to her stance on the issue and sex workers continue to protest against her at public events, including at the Greens 2018 election campaign launch.